modm-io/modm/docs/src/reference/build-systems.md

 	an PR that adds support for your build system and we'll give you lots of tips during the review.

+!!! tip "Enable parallel builds"
+    Remember to add the `-j8` flag to your `scons/make build` call to enable parallel builds, which are significantly faster than sequential builds.
+To make this a permanent setting you can add `export SCONSFLAGS="-j8"` or `export MAKEFLAGS="-j8"` to your `.bashrc`!

 ### SCons